ktr-skmt/FelisCatusZero-multilingual/tutorial/HowToRunFromSBTShell.md

 ...
 ```
 ## Run
-Once you initialized FelisCatus Zero you can do the following runs.
+Once you initialized FelisCatus Zero, you can do the following runs.
 ### End-to-end run
 ```bash
 > e2e